netliferesearch/promptfinder/docs/CSS_OPTIMIZATION.md

-# CSS Optimization Guide for PromptFinder
+# CSS Optimization Guide for DesignPrompts

-This document outlines the CSS optimization process used to improve performance and maintainability of the PromptFinder extension's CSS.
+This document outlines the CSS optimization process used to improve performance and maintainability of the DesignPrompts extension's CSS.

 ## Optimization Steps